 The Mayco pump is equipped with an in-tank return hydraulic filter with a 10 micron cleanable filter.
 The element has been designed to remove all particles large enough to cause wear and job break down.
-Under normal conditions, we recommend replacement every 6 month.
+Under normal conditions, we recommend cleaning every 6 months.